Devastated textile town offers lessons for Serbia

 MISMANAGEMENT

-Just 880 textile jobs remain in Leskovac, the city's industry run down the collapse of markets in ex-Yugoslavia, broken by cheap competition from Asia and plundered in murky privatization deals.
+Just 880 textile jobs remain in Leskovac, the city's industry run down the collapse of markets in ex-Yugoslavia, broken by cheap competition from Asia and plundered in murky privatisation deals.

 "Perfectly good machines were decommissioned, broken up and sold for scrap," said 60-year-old Bogoljub Petrovic, a former employee at the now-bankrupt Vucje Textile Factory.